-The Wyoming Medical Society Board of Trustees is engaged in

-discussing how we can best address the issues facing physicians today in Wyoming.
-Each board member's full participation is critical to the success and effectiveness of the Wyoming Medical Society as it determines appropriate policy recommendations on behalf of its members.
+The Wyoming Medical Society Board of Trustees works to address issues faced by physicians in Wyoming today.
+Each board member's full participation is critical to the success and effectiveness of the Wyoming Medical Society as it determines appropriate policy recommendations and strategies on behalf of its members.

-The following information

-will help explain the

-role of the WMS Board

-of Trustees and how

-individual physicians can participate.
+The following information will help explain the role of the WMS Board of Trustees and how individual physicians can participate.

-The WMS Board steers the WMS organization, adopts policy recommendations and oversees financial and management activities. • WMS Board is comprised of 26 members; 16 representatives from county societies; seven officers of the WMS; one representative each for medical students, residents, and physician assistants.
+- The WMS Board steers the WMS organization, adopts policy recommendations and oversees finances. - WMS Board is comprised of 26 members; 16 representatives from county societies; seven officers of the WMS; one representative each for medical students, residents, retired physicians, and physician assistants.